Healthcare Cybersecurity During the Pandemic

 User monitoring applications are also becoming standard in many companies, particularly those handling sensitive software such as in the healthcare sector.
 This software monitors what users are doing while logged in remotely and helps to provide clear evidence and root causes during investigations of security breaches.

-This software is often necessary for compliance and auditing purposes as in the case of HIPAA medical regulations regarding handling of patient records.
+This software is often necessary for compliance and auditing purposes as in the case of HIPAA medical regulations regarding the handling of patient records.

 Learn about how RecordTS’s Remote Desktop Session Recording software can help here – www.tsfactory.com.